edgarberlinck/event.me/README.md

 Event.me is a lightweight alternative to Calendly.
 Share your availability, let others book directly.
 That's it.

+# Live app

+App is live and ready to use on [https://event-me-now.vercel.app](https://event-me-now.vercel.app)

 ---

 ## 🚀 Quick Start